Hitting the speed bag is not just for boxers – it’s a fun workout

 For a speed bag platform, we recommend the Balazs Boxing i-Box Speed Bag Platform (Buy on Amazon).
 This is a height-adjustable, rock-solid platform that will work great in your home or garage gym.
 This unit can not be compared to the junk platforms that are sold in sporting goods stores.
 It’s built like a tank and will last a lifetime.
 One of the typical problems with the sporting good store units – they are simply too cheaply made, flimsy, and rattle and vibrate too much.
 All of that will throw off the rhythm of the bag.
 It also comes equipped with a high-quality speed bag swivel (the part that connects the bag to the platform.)

 Read our full review of the i-box platform.

 Secondly, you’ll need a speed bag.
 We recommend the Title Boxing Gyro Balanced Speed Bags (Buy on Amazon).
 There are speed bags that are more expensive – but this is one of the best, despite the price.
 It bounces quickly and cleanly and is super-durable.
 We recommend the 9″ x 6″ size for a beginner, and 8″ x 5″ if you have experience with the speed bag.

 Tie it all together into a workout

 Try 3 minute rounds with the speed bag and alternate with rounds of shadowboxing and skipping rope.
 Start the timer, and work hard and fast for the full 3 minutes.
 Rest for 1 minute, then repeat.
 The jump rope will get your heart rate up and punching the speed bag will give you shoulder conditioning.
-All together it’s a full body workout.
+Altogether it’s a full-body workout.
 Once you’ve done this a few times, you’ll appreciate the ferocious intensity of boxing training.